DataValues/Interfaces/README.md

 # DataValues Interfaces

+The design of this library is poor and its reason for existing is questionable.
+Most of the time you are likely better served by creating dedicated interfaces within your project.

 DataValues Interfaces is a small PHP library that defines a set of interfaces for parsers, formatters and validators.
 It is part of the [DataValues set of libraries](https://github.com/DataValues).

 [![Build Status](https://secure.travis-ci.org/DataValues/Interfaces.png?branch=master)](http://travis-ci.org/DataValues/Interfaces)
 [![Code Coverage](https://scrutinizer-ci.com/g/DataValues/Interfaces/badges/coverage.png?s=6432d29bf3fed068995e66093ad52e053099a916)](https://scrutinizer-ci.com/g/DataValues/Interfaces/)